What is a Thermocouple?

 - It is used in the temperature sensors in thermostats to measure the temperature of the office, showrooms, and homes.

-- The thermocouple is used to detect the pilot flame in the appliances that used to generate heat from gas like a water heater.
+- The thermocouple is used to detect the pilot flame in the appliances that are used to generate heat from gas like a water heater.

 - To test the current capacity, it is installed to monitor the temperature while testing the thermal stability of switchgear equipment.